plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     dotnet add package Microsoft.SemanticKernel.Agents.Core --prerelease
     ```

     The Agent Framework is experimental and requires warning suppression.
-This may addressed in as a property in the project file (.csproj):
+This can be addressed by adding `<NoWarn>` items in the project file (.csproj):

     ```XML
     <PropertyGroup>